 Please contact us, as well as their veterinary practice (if possible), and the appropriate authorities in your area (eg. RSPCA, ANKC, Local Council etc).

 *All dog breeders listed on Perfect Pets are verified ANKC registered breeders at the time of joining, and annually.
 Cat breeders are appropriately registered according to their local state/territory guidelines - also verified on joining and annually thereafter.

 ANKC member bodies can be contacted directly by phone or email:

 Dogs TAS - Phone: (03) 6272 9443, email: firstname.lastname@example.org

 All dog breeders have agreed to abide by ANKC Regulations, including the Code of Ethics.

 Please note that because Perfect Pets cannot be directly involved in interactions we cannot accept responsibility for any agreement entered into by a breeder and a pet buyer.
 Please follow the advice provided.
-Perfect Pets has no powers of enforcement and cannot guarantee the reputation of any breeder, or the soundness or suitability of any pet you may decide to acquire.
-You must satisfy yourself that any pet you decide to acquire is healthy, sound and satisfies your requirements.
+Perfect Pets has no powers of enforcement and cannot guarantee the reputation of any breeder, or the soundness or suitability of the pet you choose.
+You must satisfy yourself that any pet you decide on is fit and healthy, and will fit with your family and lifestyle.